|

 short review by Gert Korthof.
 Published: 28 sep 2007.
 (Update: 20 Jul 2023)

 This is the only textbook I know of that is written by 5 authors.
-Strong emphasis on moleuclar aspects of evolution, but fossil record is present (Chapter 10).
+Strong emphasis on moleuclar aspects of evolution, but fossil record is present (Chapter 10, 'Diversification of Plants and Animals', 33 pages = ~4% of the total of 833 pages).
+There is an intriguing display method of the 4,5 billion years of the history of the earth (inside of the cover), but still not intuitively clear at first sight.
 Noteworthy is chapter 20 which explains that some topics in evolutionary theory (evolutionary optimization, evolutionary games) can be constructed without detailed knowledge of genetics and chapter 24 about the evolution of novelty.
 A useful chapter is: 'Evidence for Evolution', including a paragraph 'Objections to Evolution' (5).
 The famous criticism of adaptionism by Gould and Lewontin is discussed (13).

 Symbiosis is discussed in chapters 8 and 24, but strangely enough Lynn Margulis (my review) is neither mentioned in the text, nor in the Further Reading section, nor in the index.